tomheaton/qr-calendar/README.md

 yarn
 ```

-Third, copy the `env.example` to create a `.env` file and thenupdate the values:
+Third, copy the `env.example` to create a `.env` file and then update the values:

 ```bash
 cp env.example .env